How To Choose The Best Tankless Water Heater In Ontario?

 With no tank to burst, there is very little risk of flooding.

 Tankless heaters don’t store large amounts of water.
-Even if they develop a water heater leak — usually when they reach an advanced age and are due for replacement — the leak won’t be catastrophic.
+Even if they develop a water heater leak, it usually won’t be catastrophic, as they’re usually due for replacement when they reach an advanced age.

 How Long Do Tankless Heaters Last?